michalbogdal/transaction-managers/README.md

 It is also quite good as starting point for **debugging**.

 For instance:
-* if method is annotated with @Transactional, transaction manager can store initialized transaction there, suspend the current one etc.
+* if method is annotated with @Transactional, transaction manager begin the transaction (sets some flags, initializes collections, bounds threads with connections) - e.g. in case of HibernateTransactionManager it stores connection for DataSource and Session for SessionFactory, so anyone can reuse them to be in the same transaction.
-* Resource like jdbcTemplate, rabbitTemplate etc can also initialize transaction by itself or synchronize with already created one.
+* Resources like *Template (jdbcTemplate, rabbitTemplate, jmsTemplate etc) synchronize themselves with already started transaction.
+What I mean by synchronizing, in case of jdbcTemplate:
+    * jdbcTemplate checks if dataSource is already associated with transaction (registered) to reuse the connection - if so nothing happens since it is already under same transaction
+    * if dataSource is not associated with transaction, jdbcTemplate creates new connection for this dataStore and register it.
+New connection, means new transaction so now we have at least two separate transactions.
+For this case jdbcTempate also register synchronization logic - in most cases, commit if current transaction is also committed, otherwise rollback (but jdbc commit failure will not rollback already committed transaction)
-* any code can also synchronize some logic with transaction (e.g. to postpone logic until transaction is committed)
+* any code can also synchronize some logic with transaction (e.g. to postpone logic until transaction is committed) or force rollback

 ------------------